nyumathclinic/latex-gotham/logos/README.md

-# xcolor-nyu22
+# logos

-Color names for the 2022 edition of the NYU visual identity.
+NYU lockups and logos for various units.
 Part of the `latex-gotham` bundle.

 ## Installation